-We benchmark our executive compensation against a peer group of companies to stay competitive with the market.
+We benchmark our executive compensation against a peer group of companies to assess the competitive market.
 Each year, the committee reviews the companies with its independent consultant, makes adjustments as it deems appropriate, and approves the peer group.

-For 2015, the committee adopted a new peer group for the named executives to better reflect:
+The peer group for the named executives reflects: